fdabl/plos-scraping/README.md

 PLoS.parallel(queries, mergedir);
 ```

-## Things to do

-When anybody figures out how to scrape the paper fulltext (seems like it's not possible, though),
-this could be easily incorporated into the Scraper.
-Otherwise, since we have the URL to the HTML paper
-(and the URL to the PDF paper), it would be possible to do this by hand.
-But it wouldn't be a particularly
-nice experience.
+## Fulltext scraping

+PLoS One does provide an API to scrape the full text of the paper.
+I do this with cheerio (jquery on the server),
+with a rather rudimentary selector ('#section1, #section2, #section3, #section4 > p').